alibaba/AliceMind/sofa/README.md

 # Features

 - **AliceMind: ALIbaba's Collection of Encoder-decoders from MinD (Machine IntelligeNce of Damo) Lab** in the form of model scheme from [transformers](https://github.com/huggingface/transformers), including:
+    * Large-scale language model: PLUG, a chinese pre-training model for language understanding and generation.
+PLUG has 27 billion parameters.
+The training of PLUG is two-stage, the first stage is a 24-layer [StructBERT](https://arxiv.org/abs/1908.04577) encoder, and the second stage is a 24-6-layer [PALM](https://arxiv.org/pdf/2004.07159.pdf?fbclid=IwAR0BNl1IzR5bhcuEbyfNw2UN7MApHFoFP3BN40FKkW8x3bqolK_HilU293I) encoder-decoder.
     * Language understanding model: [StructBERT](https://arxiv.org/abs/1908.04577) (```ICLR 2020```)， a model extended from BERT, by incorporating language structures into pre-training.
 Specifically, we pre-train StructBERT with two auxiliary tasks to make the most of the sequential order of words and sentences, which leverage language structures at the word and sentence levels, respectively.
 On the other handby applying the ***adversarial training*** during the fine-tune, the StructBERT with size large has **4~8%** better performace than that in BERT
     * Generative language model: [PALM](https://arxiv.org/abs/2004.07159) (```EMNLP 2020```),  a novel scheme that jointly pre-trains an autoencoding and autoregressive language model on a large unlabeled corpus, specifically designed for generating new text conditioned on context.
     * Cross-lingual language model: [VECO](https://arxiv.org/abs/2010.16046) (```ACL 2021```), a variable encoder-decoder (VECO) model targets at providing pre-trained model initialization for both the encoder-only and encoder-decoder Transformer with the most streamlined parameters